I love WPKN!

 The fire of old was upon the airwaves!

-Needless to say, current technology being what
+Needless to say, current technology

 I immediately grabbed the mobile during the begathon